"Bit of advice: if you want a role model, pick an old guy. By the time you grow up, they're dead" - Bob's Burgers

 In the time it took each flamewar to flare up and subside he'd finished adding a new subsystem to the game.
 If only games were flamewar powered!

-Notch was impervious to all this, and worked eerily distraction-free.
-He went to Twitter only once (and that was to post an update on his progress).
+But impervious to, he worked eerily distraction-free.
+Consulting Twitter only once (and that was to post an update on his progress).
 He played Doom for 15 minutes while he ate lunch.
 He went to sleep for 8 hours on Saturday night.
 I think he snuck in a toilet break at one stage - I'm not sure.
 Apart from that, he coded and he drew and he play-tested and THAT'S ALL.

 What I learnt: Nothing.
 I already knew I shouldn't be distracted by the intertubes, and that your choice of tool is of absolutely no consequence (and is very boring to read about) - it's only the result that matters.
 I knew it, but seeing it in practice was awe-inspiring.